After having published various tutorials on basic chess programming, it is time to move on to more advanced concepts.

 For example in the initial position all moves seem to result in the same material score, however it is known that in the chess opening the good player always moves hies pieces near the center of the chess board, avoid unnecessary movements of the king and the queen and avoids to move the same piece twice.

 Make sure to check the latest version of Huo Chess uploaded, to see how qualitative criteria were added in the countScore SUB!

 EXERCISE: Try to improve the countScore SUB to cater for the above.
 You might need to also introduce a new variable which will count the number of moves we are in the game, so that the computer knows if we are at the opening, the middle of the final stage of the game.

 Second improvement: Apply the MiniMax algorithm

-The way of thinking the program applies is not only inefficient.
+The thinking mechanism of the program we have desribed is inefficient.
 One could say that it is inherently flawed.

 The program searches for the best score at the end of 3 half-moves, but does not cater at all for the fact that the human opponent moves (at move depth 2) will not be the ones which maximize the score for the computer, but the ones maximizing the score for the human opponent.